Runaway flamingo that escaped Kansas zoo in 2005 spotted in Texas - NewsBreak

 The Coastal Fisheries division of Texas Parks and Wildlife confirmed Tuesday to The Associated Press that the African flamingo — known as No. 492 because of the number on its leg band — was captured on video shot March 10 by an environmental activist near Port Lavaca, Texas, at Rhodes Point in Cox Bay.
 Officials were able to make out the bird’s leg band on the video.

 The bird and another flamingo escaped from the Sedgwick County Zoo in Wichita on a stormy night in June 2005.
-Employees had not yet clipped the birds’ wings to prevent them from flying, which facilitated their escape.Robber asked victim to ‘pinky promise’ not to report it, man says
+Employees had not yet clipped the birds’ wings to prevent them from flying, which facilitated their escape.Bird flu prompts Nebraska officials to cancel poultry events

 While the other flamingo was never seen again, No. 492 has been spotted several times in Wisconsin, Louisiana and Texas, sometimes with other wild flamingos.
 Officials said it had been a year or two since the bird was last seen in Texas.